Growth Marketing. Growth Hacking. Performance Marketing. Digital Marketing.

 All of these are used interchangeably, and it causes so much confusion.

-So here is a short summary of what growth marketing entails to set the record straight.
+Here is a short summary of what growth marketing entails to try and clear up any confusion.

 “Growth marketing is about optimizing your marketing efforts to match the entire customer journey.
 The goal of growth marketing is relatively simple: improved engagement and conversion metrics throughout the entire marketing funnel, from generating awareness to getting them to become paying customer and retaining them and upselling them with complementary products and services .

-In essence, growth marketing is about acquiring prospects/users from the top of the funnel by making them aware all the way to retaining those prospects/users as entrenched customers.”
+In essence, growth marketing is about acquiring prospects/users from the top of the funnel by making them aware all the way to retaining those prospects/users as entrenched, loyal customers.”

-To be clear growth marketing tries to improve results throughout the entire customer purchasing journey funnel in a way that is both sustainable and long-term
+Growth marketing tries to improve results throughout the entire customer purchasing journey funnel in a way that is both sustainable and long-term.

-Here are some other terms that are often confused with growth marketing, but are in reality clearly different and distinct.
+Here are some other terms that are often confused with growth marketing, but which in reality, are clearly different and distinct.

-Digital marketing: These marketers often lead the marketing function in small companies.
+• Digital marketing: These marketers often lead the marketing function in small companies.
 As such, they are generalists — writing blog posts, sending customer emails, and running paid campaigns.
-They think holistically about the company and its growth but are far less data and metrics-driven than growth marketers.
+They think holistically about the company and its growth but are far less data and metric-driven than growth marketers.

-Demand generation marketers: These are the closest to a growth marketer of these three options listed above.
-However, they typically focus more narrowly on top-of-funnel activity, like attracting leads and customers.
+• Demand generation marketers: These are the closest to a growth marketer of these three options listed above.
+However, they typically focus more narrowly on top-of-funnel activity, such as attracting leads or prospects.

 Traditional marketing focuses on the top of the funnel, often with activities that drive short-term wins.

-But growth marketing, specifically, requires you to focus on the entire funnel.
+But growth marketing, specifically, requires you to pay attention to the entire funnel.
 Growth marketers are data-driven pros who work tirelessly to find innovative ways to drive user acquisition, keep customers engaged, retain them, and ultimately turn them into brand champions.

 In other words, growth marketers are master experimenters at every stage of the funnel.
-And they work closely with the whole business to gain better insights.
+They work closely with the whole business to gain better insights that help the business throughout the customer journey, not just when they plan out their initial campaign with you.

 What are some of the core components of a Growth Marketing-based Approach?